hvemulapalli/cisc525_midterm_exam-1/readme.md

 >>> output: othello.txt
  859: Of moving accidents by flood and field
 6399: These bloody accidents must excuse my manners,

+>>> output: cleopatra.txt
+6200:     But accidents unpurposed.
+Draw, and come.
+6789:     Which shackles accidents and bolts up change;

+>>> output: hamlet.txt
+...etc
 ```

 Note that the word `accident` occurs in more than one plays as shown here: